antonia-white/game-base/README.md

   - When the green 'edit game' button is clicked on a game's card, the user will be directed to the edit game form.
   - This form will auto-fill with the current values that are saved for that game.
-  - As is the same when adding a game,  the edit form requires users to input a game title, select a game genre from the dropdown and provide a release date.
+  - As is the same when adding a game,  the edit form requires users to input a game title, select a game genre from the drop-down and provide a release date.
 The user may also chose to provide details on the game's developer, what console(s) the game can be played on, if the game is singleplayer or not, and finally provide an image url - for aesthetic display.
   - Once the user clicks 'update' the game record will be updated to the new information provided.
 This will then be displayed.
     - The edit game feature also has defensive programming to prevent users editing a game that is not theirs.